jhuang-2021/Context-based-selling-platform/README.md

 5. Any user can register as both a seller and a buyer
 6. The sell/buy process starts with a buyer submit a 'competition', which defines his/her needs in a JSON string.
-   The main elements of a 'competition' itm consist of:
+   The main elements of a 'competition' consist of:
    a) Opening time for the competition
    b) The close time for the competition
    c) Minimun capacity: this is an abstraction of some kind of requirement,